The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Flat connections and holonomy Lie algebras

 \subsection{Flat, $\g$-valued connections}

 We start by reviewing some standard material on flat connections, following the approach from \cite{DP, DPS, MPPS}.

 Let $(A,d)$ be a commutative, differential graded algebra over $\C$, for short, a \cdga.
 We will assume that $A$ is connected (i.e., $A^0=\C$) and of finite $q$-type, for some $q\ge 1$ (i.e., $A^i$ is finite-dimensional, for all $i\le q$).
 The cohomology groups $H^i(A)$ are $\C$-vector spaces, of finite dimension if $i\le q$.
-Since $A$ is connected, we may view $H^1(A)$ as a linear subspace of $A^1$.
+Since $A$ is connected, the differential $d\colon A^0\to A^1$ vanishes, and so we may view $H^1(A)$ as a linear subspace of $A^1$.

 Now let $\g$ be a finite-dimensional Lie algebra over $\C$.
 On the graded vector space $A\otimes \g$, we may define a bracket by $[a\otimes x, b\otimes y]= ab\otimes [x,y],\ \text{for $a,b\in A$ and $x,y\in \g$}$.
 This functorial construction produces a differential graded Lie algebra $A\otimes \g$, with grading inherited from $A$, and differential $d (a\otimes x) = da \otimes x$.